Also Known As

 Treatment

 Treatment depends on the site of the injured or infected bursa and the extent of the damage.
-The services of a veterinarian who can diagnose and prescribe treatment can be very helpful in determining proper treatment and a time table for continued work or exercise.
+The services of a veterinarian who can diagnose and prescribe treatment is very helpful in determining proper treatment and a time table for continued work or exercise.

 Dig Deeper